-The following resources already exist at Cal Poly for undocumented students.
-In addition to the information listed below, Cal Poly maintains a helpful comprehensive list of resources on the enrolled student page.
+The following resources exist at Cal Poly for undocumented students.
+In addition to the information listed below, Cal Poly maintains a helpful comprehensive list of resources on their student page.

-For contacts within specific departments or offices, see our Campus Networks tab.
+For contacts within specific departments or offices, see our ally directory.
 When interacting with faculty, staff, and offices around campus, remember that you are never required to reveal your status.

 We recommend getting in touch with your faculty advisor because they’ll be with you throughout your time at Cal Poly.
 If you don’t know who your advisor is, contact your college’s Advising Center.

 The Educational Opportunity Program offers assistance with admissions, finances, orientation, academic support, and personal advising.
 Applications are due on January 15th the year prior to when you’d like to be in the program.
 Apply here or email firstname.lastname@example.org for more information.

 The Writing and Learning Center offers free peer tutoring.
 Peer tutors are available for one-to-one and small-group consultations.
 Click here for a list of courses and subjects for which the Writing and Learning Center offers support.